Application and Accreditation

 Failure to submit an application for renewal at least 90 days prior to the expiration of the certificate shall result in expiration of the certificate on the stated expiration date.
 (California Code of Regulations, Section 64805(d); Health and Safety Code section 100845).

 I want to add to my current scope.
 What is the process?

-Submit an amendment application (including fee) and pass an on-site assessment for the new subgroups.
+Submit an amendment application (including fee) for the new subgroups.
 Follow the directions listed here.

 What if I want to add to my scope and also have another Accrediting Body’s certificate for that method?

 Submit an amendment application following instructions here.
 Include with your application: